akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 Akka HTTP supports TLS encryption on the client-side as well as on the @ref[server-side](../server-side/server-https-support.md).

-The central vehicle for configuring encryption is the `HttpsConnectionContext`, which can be created using the static method `ConnectionContext.https` which is defined like this:
+The central vehicle for configuring encryption is the @unidoc[HttpsConnectionContext], which can be created using the static method `ConnectionContext.https` which is defined like this:

 Scala